jpvasconcelos-m/easedesk/README.md

 ## Latest Changes

 🛠️ We're currently in the midst of a significant transition in the database connectivity method.
-Shifting from the conventional `java.sql.DriverManager` approach, we are embracing JPA (Java Persistence API) with Hibernate.
+Shifting from the unconventional but simplier `java.sql.DriverManager`  approach, we are embracing JPA (Java Persistence API) with Hibernate.
 This change is aimed at improving code maintenance, simplifying database queries, and providing greater flexibility in entity modeling.
 Thus far, only a portion of the program's logic has been implemented and there is no user interface.
 ## How to Contribute